The bullet points immediately below provide links to 3 particularly important sections of this profile that are situated on their own separate pages:

 In July 2016, a BLM activist speaking to a CNN reporter shouted: “The less white babies on this planet, the less of you [white adults] we got!
 I hope they kill all the white babies!
 Kill ’em all right now!
 Kill ’em!
 Kill your grandkids!
 Kill yourself!
 Coffin, bitch!
 Go lay in a coffin!
 Kill yourself!”

-On August 13, 2016, BLM activists in Milwaukee engaged in violence after police in that city shot and killed an armed man with a lengthy criminal record who was carrying an illegal gun that had been used in a burglary.
-One video clip of the violence showed rioters chanting “black power!”, vowing to “beat up every white person,” and trying to drag white drivers out of their cars and assault them.
+On August 13, 2016, BLM activists in Milwaukee engaged in violence after police in that city shot and killed a black man with a lengthy criminal record who was carrying an illegal gun that had been stolen in a burglary five months earlier.
+One video clip of the violence showed rioters chanting “black power!” and trying to drag white drivers out of their cars and assault them.
 The rioters also targeted local reporters for violent assaults, including one Milwaukee Journal-Sentinel reporter who was thrown to the ground and punched.
 In another video clip, rioters could be seen burning down a gas station while chanting “black power!”
 This was just one of numerous businesses that were set on fire.
 In a Facebook post the following day, the Black Lives Matter Coalition For Justice wrote: “What happened last night was not the result of greed or an ignorant display of anger as some have called it, but rather pain and frustration built up from over 400 years of oppression.
 The rioting and looting that occurred last night in the city of Milwaukee is a demand for justice on every level….
 What happened last night was a revolt and an uproar, not just a disturbance….
 The people are angry.
 The people are fed up, and the people are demanding their freedom.”

 In September 2016, BLM activists rioted in Charlotte, North Carolina after a black police officer there had shot and killed a gun-wielding black criminal named Keith Lamont Scott.
 Prior to that killing, Scott had been: convicted of assault with a deadly weapon in two different states, convicted of assault in three states, charged with “assault with intent to kill” in the 1990s, and spent 7 years in jail for “aggravated assault with a deadly weapon.”
 In multiple requests for domestic violence protective orders, one of which had been filed in 2015, Scott’s wife claimed that the man had stabbed her, hit one of his children, and threatened to kill his entire family.
 The woman also reported that Scott carried a 9mm handgun but had no permit for it.
 (According to Fox News: “The gun recovered at the scene of Scott’s shooting had been stolen and later sold to Scott.”)
 At least 20 police officers were injured in the Charlotte riots, and National Guard troops were called in to help restore order.
 During the mayhem, protesters threw things at police, sometimes shot one another, looted and destroyed local businesses, set vehicles on fire, attacked white people who happened to be in the vicinity, decorated the landscape with BLM graffiti, and chanted slogans like “Black Lives Matter” and “Hands Up, Don’t Shoot.”